 Beware the devil of blood.”

 Other documents included reports from early European settlers, reports of criminal damages by local townsfolk, and even a document written by United States President Thomas Jefferson.
-This last document was an executive order establishing a mandatory curfew of 1 hour before sundown during the months of September through November, for all residents living near the Appalachian Mountains of Virginia.
+This last document was an executive order establishing a mandatory curfew of 1 hour before sundown the week before to the week after Halloween, for all residents living near the Appalachian Mountains of Virginia.

 Since 1742, there have been 53 reported human deaths, hundreds of reported animal deaths (both livestock and wild), and 14 eyewitnesses who survived an encounter.
 Each of the eyewitness reports described a large, 8-10 feet long humanoid bat-like creature with leathery black skin stretched tightly over its skeletal frame, and a large mouth containing hundreds of needle-like teeth.
 This creature, nicknamed the “The Blood Devil”, only appears on Halloween night.
 Aside from my grandfather, the only people to have seen the creature and survive were in groups of two or more.
 According to the reports, it seems that the creature is not keen on being seen by people in groups, and in such a scenario attempts to flee without conflict.
 On the other hand, those who are killed by the creature are found drained of blood, in the same location as my grandfather; the mouth of Hell’s Cave on Mount Sowen.